-When you publish to a federated server, a corresponding item is added to your portal.
+When you publish to a federated server, a corresponding item is added to your organization.
 This topic explains that relationship.

 Provides an overview of the types of data stores you can create with ArcGIS Data Store and how you use them.

 Lists the ArcGIS functionality and Esri applications that require certain types of data stores to help you decide which data stores to create and use with your portal's hosting server.